 Participation in the work-study program is optional.
 A work-study award does not guarantee employment.
-A student must obtain their work-study packet authorizing them to work and secure a work-study job by October 31st for Term 1 or by February 28th for Term 2.
+A student must obtain their work-study packet authorizing them to work and secure a work-study job by the deadline (contact Financial Aid for deadline dates).
 To earn work-study funds a student must submit their completed application packet to the Financial Aid Office before their first day of work.
 Job posting may be found on the Titan Career Link web page or on the Student Employment bulletin board outside of the Financial Aid Office.
 (See the Student Employment section of this website for further details).

 The earnings are not automatically applied toward the student's outstanding charges.
 However, students can work to earn these funds and apply them toward their bill and may elect to have a payroll deduction directly to their account.
 Students who choose to take advantage of this opportunity must work and submit a timesheet approved by their supervisor for their hours worked.
 Students must follow the Student Employment Payday Calendar, schedule to submit their timesheets.
 The student will receive a regular paycheck every other Friday for the time they have worked.

 The University of Detroit Mercy reserves 7% of its Federal Work Study allocation to employ students in community service positions.